axlkun/VitaQRMovil_Paramedico/README.md

 # VitaQRMovil_Paramedico

-Mobile application of the VitaQR system for paramedics, developed to scan the patient QR and read his medical record
+Mobile application of the VitaQR system for paramedics, developed to scan the patient QR and read his medical record.
+Developed in java